trueberryless-org/blog/starlight/src/content/docs/blog/setup-kubernetes-with-cilium-and-cloudflare.md

 ---
 title: Setting up Kubernetes with Cilium and Cloudflare
-description: Today we'll take a look at how to set up a kubernetes cluster with k3s and cilium.
+description: Today we'll take a look at how to set up a Kubernetes cluster with K3s and Cilium.
 date: 2024-06-11
 lastUpdated: 2024-10-01
 tags: